Fairmont State University has planned a week of activities in celebration of Random Acts of Kindness (RAK) Week on Monday through Friday, Feb. 10-14.

 The Fairmont State University School of Fine Arts will host saxophone duo Ogni Suono for a contemporary saxophone concert on Thursday, Feb.
 6, as well as a saxophone master class.

 Both events will occur in Wallman Hall Room 229.
 The master class begins at 3 p.m., and the concert begins at 7:30 p.m.
 Admission is free and open to the public.
 For more information, call (304) 367-4219.

 Two English majors will represent Fairmont State University at the annual meeting of Sigma Tau Delta, the international English honorary society.
 The convention will be held Feb.
 26 through March 1 in Savannah, Ga.

 Sarah Queen, a native of Clarksburg, and Marissa Stickel of Lost Creek, will make presentations.
 Both of the students are seniors at Fairmont State.
 Queen is double-majoring in English education and Journalism Education, and Stickel is double-majoring in English and French.
 Matthews is the faculty sponsor of Beta Omega, Fairmont State’s chapter of Sigma Tau Delta.

 A total of 1,125 students have been named to the Dean’s List at Fairmont State University after completing the fall 2013 semester.

-These full-time students are being recognized for academic distinction by earning a 3.4 or better grade point average for the fall 2012 semester.
-Full-time students achieving a perfect 4.0 grade point average have been named to the President’s List.
+Dr. Christina Lavorata, Provost and Vice President for Academic Affairs, has released the Dean’s List and the President’s List to recognize high-achieving students for their academic distinction.
+Full-time students who earned a 3.4 or better grade point average for the fall 2013 semester are named to the Dean’s List.
+Full-time students achieving a perfect 4.0 grade point average are named to the President’s List.